Visual studio code¶

 instead of only one configuration withCMAKE_BUILD_TYPE

 .
-Therefore, by design the configuration to build must be define through the building options (and not by theCMAKE_BUILD_TYPE
+Therefore, by design the configuration to build must be defined through the building options (and not by theCMAKE_BUILD_TYPE

 options for the configuration).
 This can be achieved by specifying theconfiguration